irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    `Publisher::do_inter_process_publish(const MessageT * msg_ptr)`.
    Where `MessageT * msg_ptr = shared_msg.get()`.

 This does not require any further message copies compared to the only intra-process case.

-This is also true when calling `Publisher::publish(std::shared_ptr<MessageT> msg)`.
+The same applies when calling `Publisher::publish(std::shared_ptr<MessageT> msg)`.

 ##### QoS features